fishcus/KAP-manual/en/model/cube/count_distinct.en.md

 # Approximate Count Distinct

 Count distinct is a frequent-used function for most data analysts.
-Since KAP v2.1, KAP implements approximately count distinct using [HyperLogLog](https://hal.inria.fr/hal-00406166/document) algorithm, offered serveral precision, with the error rates from 9.75% to 1.22%.
+Since v2.1, this product implements approximately count distinct using [HyperLogLog](https://hal.inria.fr/hal-00406166/document) algorithm, offered serveral precision, with the error rates from 9.75% to 1.22%.
 The result of measure has theorically upper limit in size, as 2^N bytes.
 For the max precision N=16, the upper limit is 64KB, and the max error rate is 1.22%.
 It would be perfectly fit if you don't require a particularly precise result and have limited storage resource.